 Who can apply for funding?

-Any private owner whose heritage properties and conservation projects meet the eligibility requirements will be eligible to apply to the fund.
-Public sector agencies (government departments, Crown entities, state-owned enterprises, regional councils, territorial authorities, local authority trading enterprises) and persons and agencies eligible for funding from the Lottery Grants Board (for example incorporated societies, charitable trusts, companies with charitable status) will not be eligible to apply to the fund.
+Any private owner whose heritage properties and conservation projects meet the eligibility requirements are eligible to apply to the fund.
+Public sector agencies (government departments, Crown entities, state-owned enterprises, regional councils, territorial authorities, local authority trading enterprises) and persons and agencies eligible for funding from the Lottery Grants Board (for example incorporated societies, charitable trusts, companies with charitable status) are not be eligible to apply to the fund.

 What types of properties are eligible for funding?

 Please contact your nearest Heritage New Zealand office for advice if you are unsure about the heritage significance of your property or its eligibility for funding.

 What types of projects are eligible for funding?

 The following conservation projects are eligible for application to the fund:

 - Stabilisation, repair or restoration relating to historic buildings or structures (eg. repairs to masonry, joinery, plaster or glazing, earthquake strengthening or fire protection);

 - Conservation work relating to land or archaeological sites (eg. site stabilisation, repair, vegetation management or fencing);

 - Professional services (eg. research, condition reports, conservation plans, conservation work specifications, management plans or supervision of work).